 Seminar: Drivers of EU Family Reunification (DREUFARE)

-Using the language of economics, thus looking at the supply side, the seminar intends to capture why different motivations of family members migration exist in different ethnic groups e.g. Filipino and Moroccans.
-A special focus on the Mediterranean countries will be provided by Roberta Aluffi, Professor of Islamic Law at the University of Turin, who will lecture on family law in the Mediterranean Countries.
+Using the language of economics, thus looking at the supply side, the seminar intends to capture why different motivations of migration of family members prevail in different ethnic groups e.g. Filipino and Moroccans.
+A special focus on the Mediterranean countries will be provided by Prof.Roberta Aluffi, Professor of Islamic Law at the University of Turin, who will lecture on family law in the Mediterranean Countries.

 The seminar enables the students to understand the need of an interdisciplinary knowledge of the migrants’ dynamic.
 It also aims at teaching students how to do research and how to develop specific research arguments.
-The seminar will contribute to building the abilities needed for the final dissertation
+The seminar will contribute to building the abilities needed for the final dissertation.

 You can find the recording of all the lessons of the seminar on the Youtube page of the Jean Monnet Chair in European migration studies at the following link: